4 Poems

 man has always rejected these channels to god

-who are we to tune the dials for them
+and who are we to tune the dials for them

-still flesh is not life she said, running her fingers over
+still flesh is not life she said, running

-the wound in angora
+her fingers over the wound in angora

 yes, flesh is not life but we are chained

-love leaves us pilled and wanting
+love leaves us pilled and wanting free

-my harmless no thing, I won’t let you angel
+o my harmless no thing, I won’t let you angel

-in man’s redemption arc
+in any man’s redemption arc I swear to remind you

-the sky, split from our congruence in a cell tower
+the sky split from our congruence in a cell tower

-where our leaving has bound us
+is where our leaving faith has bound us

 sealed with last season’s plum

-locked with a skeleton key
+and locked with a skeleton key

 I must put an end to coincidence I said to her

-because desperation for luck is famously not a logic
+desperation for luck is famously not a logic

-today, may we be two hounds
+so today, may we be two hounds

 circling a collapsed silo